Audio dequantization using instantaneous frequency: Method

 \subsection{U-PHADQ}

-As in U-PHAIN \cite{TanakaYatabeOikawa2024:PHAIN}, an alternative approach to problems \eqref{PHAIN.eq} and \eqref{incons.eq} is to regularly update the instantaneous frequency employed in the algorithm \ref{alg:CP}.
-This is done after a prescribed number of iterations.
-The new instantaneous frequency is calculated for an estimate $\p$, rather than $\mathbf{y}^\text{q}$, according to the current reconstruction.
-U-PHADQ therefore contains Algorithm~\ref{alg:CP} within an additional loop, in the same way as in U-PHAIN \cite{TanakaYatabeOikawa2024:PHAIN}.
+As in U-PHAIN \cite{TanakaYatabeOikawa2024:PHAIN}, an alternative approach to problems \eqref{PHAIN.eq} and \eqref{incons.eq} is to regularly update the instantaneous frequency that is fixed in B-PHADQ in Algorithm \ref{alg:CP}.
+In U-PHADQ, such an update is performed after a~user-prescribed number of iterations of Algorithm \ref{alg:CP}.
+The new instantaneous frequency is calculated for $\p$ rather than from $\mathbf{y}^\text{q}$, this way corresponding to the current state of reconstruction.
+U-PHADQ therefore contains the main loop of Algorithm~\ref{alg:CP} as its inner loop.